 The final task then is building a remote transition plan for an organization.

 Overall, these were well done.
 The videos are presented by various GitLab employees and cover a variety of different aspects in each section.
 There are various readings assigned too.
-These provide a ton of information,
+These provide a ton of information, especially The Remote Playbook.

-which you answer with a short essay for each and using information presented during the course.
+The final project - building a remote transition plan - is peer reviewed.
+You are presented with a series of questions, which you answer with a short essay for each and using information presented during the course.
 When you are done, the last task you have is to peer review three of your cohort's projects.